jb753/turbigen/doc/tutorial.rst

    # Mean-line design
    mean_line:
-       type: fan.py  # Path to the mean-line module we are writing
+       type: fan  # Path to the mean-line module we are writing
        # Our chosen design variables (args to forward)
        DPo: 2000.
        mdot: 5.